mui/material-ui/docs/data/material/guides/interoperability/interoperability-pt.md

 ### Alterar o motor de estilo padrão

-By default, MUI components come with Emotion as their style engine.
+By default, Material UI components come with Emotion as their style engine.
 If, however, you would like to use styled-components, you can configure your app by following the [styled-components guide](/material-ui/guides/styled-components/) or starting with one of the example projects:

 <!-- #default-branch-switch -->